LeaderSteve84/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 mandatory
 Write a script that prints the number of movies where the character “Wedge Antilles” is present.

-The first argument is the API URL of the Star wars API: https://swapi-api.alx-tools.com/api/films/ Wedge Antilles is character ID 18 - your script must use this ID for filtering the result of the API You must use the module request guillaume@ubuntu:~/0x14$ ./4-starwars_count.js https://swapi-api.alx-tools.com/api/films
+The first argument is the API URL of the <a href="https://swapi-api.alx-tools.com/">Star wars API</a>: https://swapi-api.alx-tools.com/api/films/
+Wedge Antilles is character ID 18 - your script must use this ID for filtering the result of the API You must use the module request guillaume@ubuntu:~/0x14$ ./4-starwars_count.js https://swapi-api.alx-tools.com/api/films